G-ier/dokurag/README.md

 DokuRAG has a simple command-line interface for uploading PDF documents to a vector database from the folder 'data' and querying them with an AI assistant.
 You can also upload and query at the same time with one command.

+How to use this experimental RAG system is very simple.
+Follow the conceptual steps below to use the system easily:
+1. Upload documents to the "data" folder - Store command (-s)
+2. Prompt the LLM with a question or a mini-task. - Ask database command (-pd)

+In the "Basic usage" section you will find the specific commands for the above steps.

 ## Architecture

 ![DokuRAG Architecture](assets/dokurag_architecture.png)